H2CK/oidc/README.md

 CORS is enable for all domains on all the above endpoints.

-The discovery endpoint should be made available at the URL: `<Issuer>/.well-known/openid-configuration`.
-You may have to configure your web server to redirect this url to the discovery endpoint at `<Issuer>/index.php/apps/oidc/openid-configuration`.
+The discovery and web finger endpoint should be made available at the URL: `<Issuer>/.well-known/openid-configuration`.
+You may have to configure your web server to redirect this url to the discovery endpoint at `<Issuer>/index.php/apps/oidc/openid-configuration` (or `<Issuer>/index.php/.well-known/openid-configuration`).
+For web finger there should be a redirect to `<Issuer>/index.php/.well-known/webfinger`.

 ### Logout Details